 We saw some more gorgeous little monkeys including one with two teeny tiny babies on her back.

-Our last morning we spent walking the sea wall in Urca and sitting on a small beach watching the boats bob in the harbour.
-After lunch in Botafogo we headed back to the hostel and had a quiet afternoon.
+Our last morning we spent walking the sea wall in Urca and sitting on a small beach watching the boats bob in the harbor.
+After lunch in Botafogo, we headed back to the hostel and had a quiet afternoon.

 We flew to Toronto via Panama City the next day for a new chapter in our adventure and one I have been looking forward to very much: Canada.